ACF

 2025-10-28 Reference source : ANMAT Argentina

-Argentina’s National Administration of Drugs, Food and Medical Technology (ANMAT) has unveiled sweeping reforms to how cosmetic, personal care and hygiene product manufacturers are authorised.
-Under Disposición 7939/2025, published in the Boletín Oficial de la República Argentina on the 23rd of October 2025, companies will no longer need to undergo lengthy approval procedures to begin operations.
-Instead, they will be able to register through a digital sworn declaration system (Declaración Jurada), which confirms compliance with sanitary and manufacturing standards.
+Published in the Boletín Oficial de la República Argentina on 23 October 2025, the measure replaces the previous lengthy approval procedures with a digital sworn declaration system (Declaración Jurada), which confirms compliance with sanitary and manufacturing standards.

 Simplified Authorisation

-New Good Manufacturing Rules
+Updated Good Manufacturing Practices Rules

 The reform introduces updated Good Manufacturing Practices (GMP) for disposable and intravaginal hygiene products, published as Annex II to the decree.
 The standards set out detailed requirements for infrastructure, hygiene, staff training, and record-keeping, covering every stage of production and storage.
 Manufacturers must ensure facilities are designed to minimise contamination, maintain strict environmental controls, and train staff in hygiene and safety protocols.
 Each product batch must undergo testing for microbiological safety, irritation, sensitisation and, where applicable, cytotoxicity.